Ileha/ZenAutofac/README.md

 ```

 #### HarmonyPatch Related
+Harmony is no longer used in ZenAutofac due to unstable behavior when writing unit tests and incompatibility with environments like IL2CPP that do not support runtime patching.

+#### Disposer Related
-As mentioned before each instance resolved from subcontainer have to implement `IDisposable` interface.
-And subcontainer will be disposed when instance is disposed.
-To achieve this behavior `HarmonyPatch` is used.
+As mentioned earlier, every instance resolved from a subcontainer must implement the `IDisposer` interface.
+The subcontainer will be disposed when that instance is disposed.

-It can add a finalizer to the instance A and set a reference to the instance B. When instance B will be disposed A will be disposed too.
-That behavior is accessible via `A.AddToHarmony(B)` method.
-In that case `B` will be patched if not patched yet.
-To force patch, in order to improve performance, use `HarmonyPatch.EnsurePatched(typeof(B))` when program starts.
-Or use `HarmonyPatch.PatchNonLazy()` method to patch all types (in that case generic will not be patched).
+`IDisposer` is required to attach a subcontainer to an instance using the `IDisposer.AddInstanceForDisposal` method.

+To implement `IDisposer`, you can use composition:
+implement `IDisposer` on your entity and forward all `IDisposer` method calls to `ZenAutofac.Entities.Disposer`.

+Be aware that registered instances will be disposed in the same order in which they were added.

 ## 🤝 Contributing